-Marching band fans will have a chance to see over fifteen bands in action at the 26th Annual Parade of Champions parade and field show competition at Kahoka, on Saturday, October 7th.
+Marching band fans will have a chance to see over fifteen bands in action, including the Marching Tigers of Scotland County, at the 27th Annual Parade of Champions parade and field show competition at Kahoka on Saturday, October 6, 2018.

 The competition, sponsored by the Clark County R-1 Fine Arts Boosters, will begin with the parade, starting at 2:00 p.m.
-Thirteen bands including the Scotland County R-I High School marching band, will participate in the parade.
+Seventeen bands will participate in the parade.

 The field show competition will start at 5:00 p.m. at the CCR-1 activity field.
-Eleven bands will be participating in the competition.
-Local fans will enjoy exhibition performances by the CCR-1 Middle School band and the CCR-1 Marching Indians.
+Twelve bands will be participating in the competition.
+In addition, marching band enthusiasts will enjoy exhibition performances by the CCR-1 Middle School band and the CCR-1 Marching Indians.

-Schools scheduled to appear in the parade are SCR-I, South Shelby High School, Highland High School, La Plata High School, Hannibal High School, Mark Twain High School, Bowling Green High School, Putnam County Middle School, and the CCR-1 Middle School and High School from Missouri; Davis County High School and Davis County Middle School from Iowa; Warsaw High School and Quincy High School from Illinois.
+Schools scheduled to appear in the parade are Scotland County Middle School, Scotland County High School, South Shelby High School, Highland High School, La Plata High School, Hannibal High School, Mark Twain High School, Schuyler County High School, Canton Middle School, Canton High School, Brashear High School and the CCR-1 Middle School and High School from Missouri; Davis County High School and Pekin High School from Iowa; Warsaw High School and Quincy High School from Illinois.

 “We know that these bands have spent many hours, early in the morning and into the evening, practicing and preparing for the marching band season,” stated Bevans, “We look forward to seeing their hard work pay off and the talents they bring.”

-Bands competing in the field show competition are SCR-I, South Shelby High School, Highland High School, Mark Twain High School, Bowling Green High School, and Hannibal High School in Missouri; Davis County High School and Mt.
+Bands competing in the field show competition are Scotland County High School, South Shelby High School, Highland High School, Mark Twain High School and Hannibal High School in Missouri; Davis County High School, Pekin High School, Ft.
+Madison High School and Mt.
 Pleasant High School from Iowa; Warsaw High School, Illini West High School, and Quincy High School from Illinois.

 “The Parade of Champions could not take place without the help and cooperation of so many volunteers, organizations, businesses and parents,” commented Bevans, “It is very gratifying to see so many come together to support the fine arts at Clark County.”